 The Army must ensure that casualty reporting is accurate and timely.
 Army Casualty Reports serve as the basis for notifying the casualty's primary and secondary next-of-kin (NOK), usually a spouse or parent.
-Every soldier has a Record of Emergency Data (DD Form 93) and a Servicemembers Group Life Insurance (SGLI) Election and Certificate of Coverage.
-These documents detail the wishes of the soldier regarding notification in the event of death, serious injury/illness, or if the soldier is in a missing or captured status.
-They also contain the soldier's SGLI beneficiary designation and beneficiary for unpaid pay and allowances (which are not required to be the same person) on file.
+Every soldier has a Record of Emergency Data (DD Form 93) which details the Soldier's wishes regarding notification in the event of death, serious injury/illness, or if the soldier is in a missing or captured status.
+The DD Form 93 also shows who receives unpaid pay and allowances, the Death Gratuity, and identifies the Person Authorized to Direct Disposition.
+Soldiers may also elect Servicemembers Group Life Insurance (SGLI) which will contain the soldier's SGLI beneficiary designation.